What does an embezzler spend their money on? In the case of a New York man’s alleged fraud, just about everything, apparently.

 How can this happen?
 Aside from the staggering amount of the fraud, it’s important to know that employee embezzlement is not rare.
-Anyone with opportunity and access to an organization’s funds could potentially steal – sometimes over and over again, for years.
+Anyone with opportunity and access to an organisation’s funds could potentially steal – sometimes over and over again, for years.

-At CRI Group, we know that fraudsters, cyberattacks, third-party risks, disrupted supply chains and other unforeseen, uncontrollable factors can pose serious harm to your business and cause major concern.
+At CRI Group, we know that fraudsters, cyber attacks, third-party risks, disrupted supply chains and other unforeseen, uncontrollable factors can pose serious harm to your business and cause major concern.
 Today, smart business owners and executives are asking hard questions, especially before conducting business on a global level:

 - How do we manage the risks to digital and physical assets?

 - Does the organisation have the appropriate controls and contingency plans in place to protect our business?

 - How quickly can we respond to a serious business crisis?